jw-ml/dat5_spam-filter/paper.md

 ###Main challenges

 The main challenge with this project was processing the email data.
-In fact, that battle is far from over ...
+However, as the results above indicate, adding more structure to the data did not improve the predictive ability of the models.
+In fact, the opposite was true.
+However, this may be due to a large number of spam emails having html tags included, and all of the Enron emails containing at least one of six email addresses (email addresses that were not contained in the spam sample).

 ###Areas for further work